Apple snail

-Ampullariidae, whose members are commonly known as apple snails, is a family of large freshwater snails that includes the mystery snail species.
-They are aquatic gastropod mollusks with a gill and an operculum.
-These snails simultaneously have a gill and a lung as functional respiratory structures, which are separated by a division of the mantle cavity.
+Ampullariidae (commonly known as apple snails), is a family of large freshwater snails that includes the mystery snail species.
+They present an operculum and simultaneously have a gill and a lung as respiratory structures, which are separated by a division of the mantle cavity.
 This adaptation allows these animals to be amphibious.
-Species in this family are considered gonochoristic, meaning that each individual organism is either male or female.
+Species in this family are considered gonochoristic, meaning that each individual is either male or female.

 Systematics and taxonomy

-Ampullariidae belongs to the superfamily Ampullarioidea, and is also its type family.
-It comprised two subfamilies according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005, which followed the classification proposed by Berthold (1991), including Ampullariinae Gray, 1824, and Afropominae Berthold, 1991.
-The current classification accepted by WoRMS includes Ampullariinae and Pomaceinae Starobogatov, 1983.
+Ampullariidae belongs to the superfamily Ampullarioidea and is also its type family.
+According to the current classification accepted by WoRMS, it comprises two well-established subfamilies: Ampullariinae (5 genera) and Pomaceinae (4 genera).
+The six extinct genera of Ampullariidae still have an undefined position within the family (Ampullariidae incertae sedis, meaning "of uncertain placement") as of 2026.
+The sister group of Ampullariidae has not yet been clearly identified as of 2009.

 Genera

-Ampullariidae are probably of Gondwanan origin, and the diversification of Ampullariidae started probably after the separation of the African and South American continental plates.
-The sister group of Ampullariidae has not been clearly identified yet.
-A cladogram showing phylogenic relations of 6 genera belonging to Ampullariidae was proposed by Jørgensen and colleagues in 2008.

-There are nine extant genera in the family Ampullariidae: